-At the time Licensee prepared this Preliminary Information Package, three hydro relicensing projects besides Licensee's Project relicensing were ongoing in the Yuba River Basin.
-The relicensings are upstream of the Project and include: 1) South Feather Water and Power Agency's (SFWPA) South Feather Power Project (FERC Project No. 2088); 2) Nevada Irrigation District's (NID) Yuba-Bear Hydroelectric Project (FERC Project No. 2266); and PG&E's Drum-Spaulding Project (FERC Project No. 2310).
-SFWPA filed its application for a new license on March 6, 2007 and FERC issued a Final Environmental Impact Statement (FEIS) in June 2009.
+At the time Licensee prepared this PAD, three hydro relicensing projects besides Licensee's Project relicensing were ongoing in the Yuba River Basin.
+The relicensings are upstream of the Project and include: 1) South Feather Water and Power Agency's (SFWPA) South Feather Power Project (FERC Project No. 2088); 2) Nevada Irrigation District's (NID) Yuba-Bear Hydroelectric Project (FERC Project No. 2266); and 3) PG&E's Drum-Spaulding Project (FERC Project No. 2310).
+SFWPA filed its application for a new license on March 6, 2007, and FERC issued a Final Environmental Impact Statement (FEIS) in June 2009.
 A new license has not been issued.
 The initial licenses for NID's and PG&E's projects each expire on April 30, 2013.
-FERC has issued a Study Determination for the two projects, and NID and PG&E are in the first year of studies.
-The new licenses, once issued by FERC, have a potential to affect the Project.
-Refer to Sections 6.2, 6.3 and 6.4 of this Preliminary Information Package for more information regarding these three projects.
+NID and PG&E have stated they intend to file draft license applications on November 1, 2010, and final license applications by April 2011.
+The new licenses, once issued by FERC, may affect the Project.
+Refer to Sections 6.2, 6.3 and 6.4 of this PAD for more information regarding these three projects.